nus-cs2113-AY2324S1/tp/docs/UserGuide.md

   that drug.
 - If none of the above conditions are met, the system will also add a new entry to the inventory.

+Note:

+- The expiry date should be entered in the format "dd/MM/yyyy" (e.g., 01/02/2024).
+- The quantity should be between 1 and 999,999,999.
+- The price (selling price) should be between 0.01 and 1,000.00 and can have up to 2 decimal places.
+- The serial number should be in the format of three capital letters followed by three numbers (e.g., ABC123).

 Format:

 add /n DRUG_NAME /d EXPIRY_DATE /s SERIAL_NUMBER /q QUANTITY /p PRICE